Date: 21 April 2015. Anchor Ball.

 I like things

-just in case one goes belly up.
+case one method goes belly up.

-That extra line means I don't
+That extra line means I do

 worry when winds increase.
 I know even if the ball flies off

-It's above the anchor light
+This is placed above the anchor light

 in the daytime and invisible at night.
 The light in the picture is a